 There are a few things you can do to make this application work better.
-Each is detailed below-
+Each is detailed belowthen Settings and slide the Desktop Area slider to the right.

 Make the Start Bar auto hide.
 Go to Start | Settings | Task Bar and tick auto hide.
 This will maximize the space available to this and other programs.
 When you move the mouse to the bottom of the screen the Start Bar will reappear.